mhankowsky/studyshare/readme.txt

 Our application is hosted on http://studyshare.res.cmu.edu:8889/

 If there are any server errors, or the application is not loading properly, please contact Michael Hankowsky by e-mailing him at mhankows@andrew.cmu.edu.

+For a more thorough explanation of our application, view the video at http://youtu.be/3rytzMqnXqA